cve-search/CveXplore/README.rst

 Dependencies
 ------------

 As stated you will need to have one of two things; in order to fully use this package you need access to:

-* A cve-search mongodb instance
+* MongoDB; either an empty or an already populated cve-search mongodb instance

 OR